yostane/xamarin_guide/README.md

 </ContentPage>
 ```

-Finally, in the `App.xaml.cs`'s constructor, set the `MailPage` to an instance of `ItemListPage` as follows.
+Finally, in the `App.xaml.cs`'s constructor, set the `MainPage` to be an instance of `ItemListPage` as follows.

 ```cs
 public App()